 After heavy wind or rain, survey your garden for eroded soil or plants pulled off of trellises and support.
 Root crowns or upper roots being exposed to sunlight after rain may be harmful.

 Flooded Spots And Soil Compaction

 Impermeable layers below the soil (such as rocks or compacted soil) may cause water pools during and after rain.

-These layers prevent normal water infiltration and may create impossible conditions for plant growth as they restrict water and nutrient cycles.
+These layers prevent normal water infiltration and may create impossible plant growth conditions as they restrict water and nutrient cycles.
 The oxygen in that water will be used up by microbes, making the water anaerobic and toxic.
-If this occurs repeatedly over months or years, the soil may become unstable for supporting crops and will lead to reduced crop growth, yield and quality.
+If this repeatedly occurs over months or years, the soil may become unstable for supporting crops and reduce crop growth, yield and quality.